The 9 semester credit online Advanced Studies in Vestibular Sciences and Disorders (ASVSD) certificate program is

 - Anatomy and Physiology of the Vestibular System

 - Advanced Vestibular Diagnostics

 - Pediatric Vestibular Assessment and Treatment

 The program is an eight-course, 50-week, online course of study.
 Students who complete the program will receive 12 semester (academic) credits and a graduate certificate in Advanced Studies in Vestibular Sciences and Disorders from Salus University Osborne College of Audiology.
 The program of study will provide a framework for best practices in the concentration of Vestibular Sciences and Disorders (VSD) assessment and management.
-The program is composed of eight courses, taught sequentially.
 Students will be required to complete and pass all eight courses to earn the Advanced Studies Graduate Certificate.